 In 2005 the Autodefensas Unidas de Colombia (AUC) right wing paramilitary groups that operated in collusion with the Colombian Armed Forces, demobilized over 30 thousand combatants.
 However, a group of middle ranking commanders did not demobilised, they continued in the conflict and developed into powerful criminal groups that are known today by names such as Clan de Golfo, Conquistadores de Sierra Nevada, Autodefensas Guitanistas de Colombia.

 The ELN is the oldest of the active guerrilla groups.
 There have been several unsuccessful attempts at peace talks with the ELN.
 Since the 2016 Peace Accord with the FARC it has expanded its numbers significantly and also has combatants based in Venezuela.
 The ELN began as a nationalist movement influenced by the Cuban revolution, and sought to promote the rights of peasants and social justice, however, over time this left-wing guerrilla group has become deeply involved with drug trafficking.
-It is currently engaged in peace talks with the Petro Goverment.
+It is currently engaged in peace talks with the Petro Government.

 Colombia has the second highest number of criminal organisations after the Democratic Republic of Congo with around 50 criminal groups that are engaged in illegal mining, the trafficking of people, drugs, oil, wildlife and arms, illegal contracts and extortion.